0emerald/GB-Hyperlinks_N-S-Divide/README.md

 The datasets used are:
 *the Geoindex and Host Link Graphs which can be downloaded from JISC UK Web Domain Dataset: `https://data.webarchive.org.uk/opendata/ukwa.ds.2/`.
 This repository contains the code used to process the files, but not the files themselves.
 * ONS postcode lookup, which has many versions that can be downloaded from: https://geoportal.statistics.gov.uk/search?q=postcode%20lookup.
 (This project accessed a Nov2021 version)
+* ONS file which tells you which Local Authority District (LAD) and Region each Middle Layer Super Output Area (MSOA) belongs to.
+This was accessed on 22-05-2022 at https://geoportal.statistics.gov.uk/datasets/national-statistics-postcode-lookup-november-2021/about.

 **01Bash:**